PaddlePaddle/PaddleClas/docs/en/tutorials/getting_started_en.md

 ```

 Among them, `-c` is used to specify the path of the configuration file, `-o` is used to specify the parameters needed to be modified or added, `-o Arch.pretrained=False` means to not using pre-trained models.
 `-o Global.device=gpu` means to use GPU for training.
-If you want to use the CPU for training, you need to set `Global.device` to `False`.
+If you want to use the CPU for training, you need to set `Global.device` to `cpu`.

 Of course, you can also directly modify the configuration file to update the configuration.
 For specific configuration parameters, please refer to [Configuration Document](config_description_en.md).